openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

   try {
     let fetchResult: photoAccessHelper.FetchResult<photoAccessHelper.PhotoAsset> = await phAccessHelper.getAssets(fetchOptions);
-    let fileAsset: photoAccessHelper.PhotoAsset = await fetchResult.getFirstObject();
+    let photoAsset: photoAccessHelper.PhotoAsset = await fetchResult.getFirstObject();
-    console.info('getAssets fileAsset.uri : ' + fileAsset.uri);
+    console.info('getAssets photoAsset.uri : ' + photoAsset.uri);
-    await phAccessHelper.deleteAssets([fileAsset.uri]);
+    await phAccessHelper.deleteAssets([photoAsset.uri]);
     fetchResult.close();
   } catch (err) {
     console.error('deleteAssets failed with err: ' + err);
   }
 }
 ```

-# Enabling an Application to Select Media Assets
+## Using Picker to Select Media Assets

 When a user needs to share files such as images and videos, use a specific API to start **Gallery** for the user to select the files to share.
 No permission is required for this API.
 Currently, UIAbility is used to start **Gallery** by the window component.

-## Selecting Images or Video Files
+The procedure is as follows:

 1. Import the **picker** and **fs** modules.